 It is essential that adequate, safe, and responsible transportation be used for all Scouting activities.
-Because most accidents occur within a short distance from home, safety precautions are necessary, even on short trips.
+Because most accidents acceptain as a private set is secured by the secure of the secured by the from home, safety precautions are necessary, even on short trips.